The Revenue Blog /

-What is Evidence-Based Sales Forecasting?
+What is Data-Driven Sales Forecasting?

 There is a problem with sales forecasting.
 A study by Upland Software found that, “Salespeople spend about 2.5 hours each week on sales forecasting and for most companies, the forecasts are less than 75% accurate.
 When success or failure is usually measured in margins far less than 25% - these forecasts are truly worthless.”

-Eliminate Gut-Feelings
+Eliminates Gut-Feelings

-This type of forecasting eliminates the seller’s emotions and favors hard evidence.
+This type sales of forecasting eliminates the seller’s emotions and favors hard evidence.
 No longer will a seller use their gut instinct on whether or not a deal will close.
 Evidence-Based forecasting is so accurate because it essentially removes the opportunity for human error from your sales forecast.

 Rather than sellers assuming a deal will close simply because of positive feedback within a meeting, evidence-based forecasting requires that there be a demonstrable progression of meetings, interactions, and positive steps taken towards a closed-won deal.